pvdabeel/prolog/Documentation/Handbook/11-doc-rules.md

 - Cabal text ranges (above) → `VerScore` picks the text-2.x arm.
 - `|| ( sys-devel/llvm:18 sys-devel/llvm:20 )` → `SlotScore` prefers `:20`.
 - An arm whose packages are already in `selected_cn` beats a fresh CN → `SnapAll`.

+`VerScore` is gated to same-CN groups because comparing newest tree versions of *different* packages is meaningless and overrides ebuild
+order: `virtual/mta` would pick `notqmail` (a `-9999` live ebuild inflates its score) over the intended `nullmailer`, and `virtual/jdk` would pick source `dev-java/openjdk` over `openjdk-bin` (portage-ng#115, portage-ng#116).
+Emerge never version-ranks across CPs inside a choice; it falls back to ebuild order there.

 `virtual/` atoms are skipped for `SnapAll`, `InstScore`, and `NoDowngrade` (Portage’s zero-cost treatment of virtuals in those